 Guardians of the Seeds by Thomas Dambo

-This summer, go all-in on an experience that will stick with you for the rest of your life.
-Included with regular Gardens admission, join us as we set the stage to focus on Maine’s woods, from their history to their sustainability.
-Danish artist Thomas Dambo’s magical, mysterious, and mammoth recycled-wood sculptures will anchor our efforts.
-This summer, our trolls will help you discover new ways to lose—and find—yourself in our forests.
+Go all-in on an experience that will stick with you for the rest of your life.
+Join us during the regular season as we focus on Maine’s woods, from their history to their sustainability.
+Danish artist Thomas Dambo’s magical, mysterious, and mammoth recycled-wood troll sculptures will anchor our efforts.
+Our trolls will help you discover new ways to lose—and find—yourself in our forests.

 Hidden throughout our native, natural wooded areas, these giant trolls wait to be unearthed.
 They’re friendly, but their message is something you’ll want to discover for yourself.
 Find our trolls and uncover the teachings they impart, then put all the clues together and learn the secret of Guardians of the Seeds.
 This is your chance to disconnect from the world, only to reconnect with the Earth.